qobilidop/dotfiles/README.md

 ./install.py config.macos
 ```

-For daily maintenance, I would do
+For day-to-day maintenance, I would do
 ```
 ./~/.dotfiles/install.py config.macos
 ```